example42/example42.github.io/_drafts/2018-04-09-puppet_tutorial_part_1.md

 But how do you now "execute" the manifest we have written?

 First: in Puppet you never "execute" something.
-Instead you want to apply a specifc declaration onto a system.
+Instead you want to apply a specific declaration onto a system.
 This is done by Puppet first parsing the manifest and rendering it into a catalog.
 This process is called "catalog compile".
 No worries, this is not binary code, the Puppet compiler returns minified JSON to the Puppet agent, who will then start working on the returned catalog.

 #### Puppet apply

 As you are not (yet) having a Puppet master you must run Puppet in masterless mode.
 This is possible by running `puppet apply` and providing the filename.

-Prior installing and starting Pupprt master process you need to ensure that the DNS settings are correct and that time is set correctly:
+Prior installing and starting Puppet master process you need to ensure that the DNS settings are correct and that time is set correctly:

 You can use the `hostnamectl` utility to set a hostname ans add an entry to your puppetmaster /etc/hosts file: